how to locate clunking sound on an electric bike pedal

 Step 1: Listen Carefully

-Ride your bike in a quiet area and pay attention to the noise.
+Listen carefully for when the clunking sound happens—whether it’s with every pedal stroke or only under load.
 Does it occur with each pedal stroke, or is it more sporadic?
 Identifying the pattern can help pinpoint the problem.

 Step 2: Inspect the Pedals